Azure-Samples/network-watcher-alert-triggered-packet-capture/README.md

 ## Overview

 The steps to fully implement the Azure Network Watcher Alert Packet Capture Connector are:
-* Gather the settings below - the function requires a service principle to authenticate to Azure Resource Manager.
+* Gather the settings below - the function requires a service principle in order to authenticate to Azure Resource Manager(ARM).
 * Click the "Deploy to Azure" button below.
 * Authenticate to the Azure Portal (if necessary)
 * Fill in the form with the setting values